sullis/Doppelauge/README.md

 =====================

 The master branch uses Play 2.4
-Play 2.3 is supported in the play_2.3 branch.
+Play 2.3 is supported in the play_2.3 branch, but is less updated.